 NFL rumors: Tennessee Titans shopping Derrick Henry

-Report: Titans shopping two-time rushing champ Derrick Henry originally appeared on NBC Sports Chicago
+Report: Titans shopping two-time rushing champ Derrick Henry originally appeared on NBC Sports Philadelphia

 Could the NFL's most feared running back be on the move soon?